svanderburg/libilbm/README.md

 Programmatically creating ILBM files
 ------------------------------------
-An ILBM file can be created by create an instance of an `ILBM_Image` struct and by setting its sub chunks.
+An ILBM file can be created by creating an instance of an `ILBM_Image` struct and by setting its sub chunks.
 The following example defines an ILBM image with a bitmap header chunk: